DID YOU KNOW THAT FEBRUARY IS

 Jewish Disability Awareness and Inclusion Month (JDAIM) – Jewish Values and Tikkun Olam

 Started in 2009 with a mission to unite Jewish communities to raise awareness and champion inclusion of people with disabilities, February became JDAIM.
-Here at Gesher Disability Resources (formerly Council For Jews With Special Needs) we want to highlight the importance we feel in making certain all our programing involves “bridging” our Jewish community.
-From our clients in our Social Groups to their peers at Moishe House, everyone benefits from helping others learn a new skill, gain a new perspective, or perform a mitzvah.
+Here at Gesher Disability Resources we want to highlight the importance we feel in making certain all our programming involves “bridging” our Jewish community.
+From our members in our Social Groups to their peers at Moishe House, everyone benefits from helping others learn a new skill, gain a new perspective, or perform a mitzvah.
 Dina, a recent member of our Yad B’ Yad Social Group, recalls decorating the sukkah: “I enjoy coming to the group.
 [I] Had lots of fun and felt very welcome.”
 As important as the activity was to Dina, so too was the great impact for the volunteers who came to help and noted that attending our events like decorating the sukkah “feels like a fun evening with friends and not a volunteer obligation.”

 Together, we can foster a more inclusive Jewish community that emphasizes the value, dignity and capabilities of each and every individual.
-If you are interested in volunteering at one of our upcoming events, please contact Jacquelyn Null in our office at Jacquelyn@gesherdr.org.
+If you are interested in volunteering at one of our upcoming events, please contact Jacquelyn@gesherdr.org.